 Honoring the memory of Sid Lezak

-Established 2012, the Lezak Legacy Program at Lewis & Clark celebrates Sid’s legacy by providing stipends and mentorship to law students pursuing social change.
+Established in 2012, the Lezak Legacy Program at Lewis & Clark celebrates Sid’s legacy by providing stipends and mentorship to law students pursuing social change.
 Lezak Legacy Fellows commit to spending a summer working at nonprofit organizations in Oregon.
-The students gain valuable legal experience while helping organization that might not otherwise be able to afford legal assistance.
-Past recipients have worked on important issues like immigration, poverty, Native American rights and community dispute resolution.
+The students gain valuable legal experience while helping organizations that might not otherwise be able to afford legal assistance.
+Past recipients have worked on important issues such as immigration, poverty, Native American rights, and community dispute resolution.

 Please join us in honoring Sid’s memory by supporting the Lezak Legacy Fellow program at Lewis & Clark Law School.